A Novel and Optimal Spectral Method for Permutation Synchronization: A Novel Spectral Algorithm

 \subsection{Numerical Analysis}

 To verify our intuitions and showcase the improved performance of our spectral method over the vanilla spectral method, we perform experiments on synthetic data following the model in (\ref{eqn:Xjk-def}).

-We fix $d = 2, p = 0.5, n = 2048$ and vary $\sigma$ to control the signal-to-noise ratio.
-Figure \ref{fig:hamming} shows the normalized Hamming loss $\ell$ against decreasing $\sigma$ for the two algorithms.
-The two lines are the average over 100 independent trials.
-One can see that our method outperforms the vanilla spectral method with a significantly smaller error.
+In Figures \ref{fig:hamming}-\ref{fig:loss-vs-p}, we compare the performance of Algorithm \ref{alg:main-algo} against the vanilla spectral algorithm.
+In each figure, we vary a single parameter while keeping all of the other parameters fixed: in Figures \ref{fig:hamming}-\ref{fig:box-plot}, we set $d = 2, p = 0.5, n = 2048$ and vary $\sigma$; in Figure \ref{fig:loss-vs-n}, we set $\sigma = 1, p = 0.1, d = 3$ and vary $n$; in Figure \ref{fig:loss-vs-p}, we set $n = 200, \sigma = 2, d = 2$ and vary $p$.
+In Figures \ref{fig:hamming} and \ref{fig:loss-vs-n}-\ref{fig:loss-vs-p}, each line shows the average over 100 independent trials.
+One can see that our spectral method outperforms the vanilla spectral method across all settings.

 The box plot in Figure \ref{fig:box-plot} shows the distribution of the losses across 100 trials for both methods.
-The boxes extend from the first quartile to the third quartile of the observed losses with colored bolded lines at the medians and dotted points at the outliers.
+The boxes extend from the first quartile to the third quartile of the observed losses with colored bolded lines at the medians and dotted points as the outliers.
 It is clear that the performance of the vanilla algorithm is highly variable across trials.
-On the contrary, the performance of our method is more concentrated, indicating that our method has a smaller variance and is more precise.
+On the contrary, our method has a smaller variance and is more precise.
 Figure \ref{fig:err} reflects our intuition that because the vanilla algorithm repeatedly uses $U_1$ to estimate the latent permutations, its performance is highly dependent on the approximation error of a single block $U_1$.
-On the other hand, because our algorithm constructs an anchor that averages information across all $n$ blocks, it consistently outperforms the vanilla algorithm with a much tighter error spread.
+On the other hand, because our algorithm constructs an anchor that averages information across all $n$ blocks, it is more stable and consistently outperforms the vanilla algorithm with a much tighter error spread.